awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 }
 ```

-## Example 6: Attach or Edit a Policy for Jenkins Integration with AWS CodePipeline<a name="identity-based-policies-example-6"></a>
+## Example 6: Attach or edit a policy for Jenkins integration with AWS CodePipeline<a name="identity-based-policies-example-6"></a>

 If you configure a pipeline to use Jenkins for build or test, create a separate IAM user for that integration and attach an IAM policy that has the minimum permissions required for integration between Jenkins and CodePipeline\.
 This policy is the same as the `AWSCodePipelineCustomActionAccess` managed policy\.
 The following example shows a policy to attach to an IAM user for Jenkins integration: